z3ro0day/Discord-Webhook-s-Spammer-Deleter/README.md

 1. Create a **private Discord server** that you own.
 2. Generate a webhook (Server Settings → Integrations → Webhooks).
 3. Use that webhook URL in the script.
-4. Send a few messages to observe multithreading and rate-limit handling in action.
+4. Send a few test messages to observe multithreading and rate-limit handling.

 ---

 ## 👨‍💻 Credits
 - Project: **DISWEBSPAM**
 - Author: [r8ck0](https://github.com/r8ck0)
-- Python 3 CLI, threading, and requests demo
+- Language: Python 3

 ---